-Students who complete a University College Outdoor Leadership course should:
+Students who complete a University College Outdoor Leadership Experience course should:

-- Describe their leadership development process and goals for the future. - Apply relational leadership skills in leadership experiences.

-Identify factors and behaviors that influence group development.

-- Demonstrate effective communication skills for working in group. - Analyze through writing self reflections your strengths and limitations of group role. - Apply experiential learning skills to practical and everyday references.
+- Describe their leadership development process and goals for the future. - 2.
+Apply relational leadership skills in leadership experiences. - Identify factors and behaviors that influence group development. - Demonstrate effective communication skills for working in groups. - Analyze through writing self-reflections their strengths and limitations of group role. - Apply experiential learning skills to practical and everyday references.

-Introduction to Mentoring Techniques (U201) Students who complete a University College Introduction

-Students who complete a University College Introduction to Mentoring Techniques course should:
+Introduction to Mentoring Techniques (U201) Students who complete a University College Introduction to Mentoring Techniques course should:

-- Explain your role, responsibility, and contribution to the campus community. - 2.
-Explain understand traits, functions, and activities associated with mentoring. - Demonstrate how to access campus resources to support student success at IUPUI. - Apply active listening skills and communication principles when working with students in their mentoring program. - Identify characteristics of diversity within the semester about our student community to promote an inclusive learning experience. - Recognize two positive tactics to maintain life balance in order to stay motivated for yourself and your students.
+- 1. Explain their role, responsibility, and contribution to the campus community. - Explain and understand traits, functions, and activities associated with mentoring. - Demonstrate how to access campus resources to support student success at IUPUI. - Apply active listening skills and communication principles when working with students in their mentoring program. - Identify characteristics of diversity within the semester about our student community to promote an inclusive learning experience. - Recognize two positive tactics to maintain life balance in order to stay motivated for themselves and their students.